Ella-Hoeppner/Pidgin/README.md

 Runtime stuff:
 * for the `Const` instruction, take arguments out of the constants table rather than cloning them.
 I guess use `.replace(Nil)`.
 This will mean that often times the constants table will have to be cloned when entering a stack frame, but that can be avoided when the reference count of the block is 1 (not sure that it's easy to condition things on the reference count like that with the way things are currently set up, but this should be possible with some refactoring)
   * This does mean that constants in the table can never be shared, but that seems worth it.
-If they can be shared then it would be a lot more work to keep track of when they can and can't be tsolen from the table.
+If they could be shared then it would be a lot more work to keep track of when they can and can't be tsolen from the table.
+Single use of constants make various things in compilation and IR transformation easier anyhow.
-* destructuring
 * support multi-arity composite functions
   * I guess this could be a vec of `(AritySpecifier, CompositeFunction)`, where `AritySpecifier` can describe a fixed num, a fixed range, or a n-to-infinity range
 * replace coroutines with effect handlers